ChrystianDuarte/blackjack/README.md

     ![system schema](img/operatorhub.png)

-2. Click the  _ # Red Hat OpenShift Service Meshprovided by Red Hat_  to display information about the Operator.
+2. Click the  _  Red Hat OpenShift Service Mesh provided by Red Hat_  to display information about the Operator.

 3. Click Install.